 While I was researching for this article I was surprised to see the difference in opinions on the internet.
 Some people claim that grinding will definitely reduce the overall strength of the weld and the material while others state that no such difference is made.

-While grinding your welds, you end up removing some of the thickness from the weld and the base metal which I believe will inevitably lead to a reduction in the strength of the weld.
+While grinding your welds, you end up removing some of the thickness from the weld and the base metal.
+Grinding welds does inherently does lead to a reduction in the strength of the weld, as you are removing some amount of material from the weld itself.
+The degree of weakening depends on the amount of material that is removed.
 If you don’t have to make your welds look flat and pretty then I wouldn’t recommend grinding them.
 You need to make sure that you have achieved sufficient penetration before grinding away to ensure that the strength is maintained.

 A properly done weld like a fillet or a butt weld can have the same strength as the base metal when it comes to tension and compression forces.
 If you are careful when grinding the weld to not remove too much from the base metal itself, then I guess the strength can be maintained.
 This shouldn’t be a problem if you are working on a home project but can cause a lot of issues if industrial-grade strength is needed.